-Robert B. Haase lost 1/2 of his tongue to cancer in October of 2013.
+Robert B. Haase lost 1/2 of his tongue to cancer in October of 2013 when he had his 13th surgery, a "hemiglossectomy".
 Much like a professional baseball pitcher being told he is losing his throwing arm, Robert had a similar conversation when this public speaker was told by his surgeon that he would have to lose much of his tongue to save his life.

 Robert B. Haase is available for motivational and keynote speeches.
 Contact Robert by email or by calling his office at 360-918-8700.